 The Chair of the RRCA is one of the members of the RRCA.
 The Chair serves a term encompassing two annual meetings of the RRCA.
 The Chairperson is responsible for presiding over all meetings of the RRCA during their two-year term.
 For more information, see the RRCA Rules and Regulations (revised May 25, 2017).

-The current member of the RRCA pictured below (left to right) are:
+The current members of the RRCA pictured below (left to right) are:

 - Gordon “Jeff” Fassett, Nebraska Director of the Department of Natural Resources, Commissioner since 2015